Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

 Each $\mathcal{V}_i$ with $i \leqslant k$ is an algebraic hypersurface given by the vanishing of the following polynomial: \begin{itemize} \item if $e_{G_{S_i}}-3f_{G_{S_i}}=-2$ the polynomial $a_j$ where $e_j$ is the sole edge in $G_{S_i}$ \item if $e_{G_{S_i}}-3f_{G_{S_i}}=-1$ the polynomial $a_j-a_{j'}$ where $e_j, e_{j'}$ are the two edges in $G_{S_i}$ and \item if $e_{G_{S_i}}-3f_{G_{S_i}}=0$ the polynomial

-where the sum is taken over all possible edge-injective functions on $G_{S_i}$. \end{itemize} For the graph $G_{k+1}'$ without any proper contractible subsets, let $N$ be any square submatrix of $M^{\mathsf{ext}}$ that has $3f_{G_{k+1}'}$ rows (corresponding to a choice of $3f_{G_{k+1}'}$ edges in $G_{k+1}'$) and define the hypersurface $\mathcal{H}_N$ to be the vanishing of the polynomial
+where the sum is taken over all possible edge-injective functions on $G_{S_i}$. \end{itemize} For the graph $G_{k+1}'$ without any proper contractible subsets, let $N$ be any square submatrix of $M^{\mathsf{ext}}_{G_{k+1}'}$ that has $3f_{G_{k+1}'}$ rows and define the hypersurface $\mathcal{H}_N$ to be the vanishing of the polynomial